 \end{assumption}

-Interference undermines the framework because it creates more than two potential outcomes per participant, depending on other individuals' treatment received \citep{rubin1990}.

-Figure~\ref{fig:DAG} shows Assumptions \eqref{consistency} -- \eqref{sutva} in a directed acyclic graph. $T_i$ may only depend on $C_i$ through $W_i$, and the potential outcomes $(Y_{is0}, Y_{is1})$ may only depend on $S_i$ through $W_i$.
-Confounding arcs represent potential back-door paths that contain unobserved variables.
-The confounding arc between $C_i$ and $Y_{isd}$, for example, represents unmeasurable factors that influence both individuals' compliance status and their response to treatment received.
-The existence of back-door paths from $D_i$ to $Y_{isd}$ imply that the average causal effect of $D_i$ on $Y_{isd}$ cannot be identified by just conditioning on $W_i$; i.e. we cannot ignore $S_i$ and $C_i$.

-From the internal validity standpoint, the role of $W_i$ is critical: if any relevant observed covariates are not controlled, then there is a back-door pathway from $T_i$ back to $W_i$ and into $Y_{isd}$.\footnote{We use the same $W_i$ across all identifying assumptions, which implicitly assumes that the observable covariates that determine sample selection also determine population treatment assignment and complier status.}

-We include an additional assumption made by \citet{Angrist1996} to identify the average causal effect for compliers.
 Assumption \eqref{monotonicity} ensures that noncompliance is one-sided; i.e., individuals assigned to control are not allowed to receive treatment.
 It explicitly rules out the existence of individuals who always receive treatment (i.e, never-takers) and those who receive the opposite of their treatment assignment (i.e., defiers).